daveb4/texttwistsecurity/README.md

   window.location = <wherever user should be redirected>;
 }
 ```
-Another possible solution is to create a .htaccess file and deny access to users trying to reach sensitive data with something along the lines of:
+Another possible solution is to create a .htaccess file in the root directory and deny access to users trying to reach sensitive data with something along the lines of:
 ```
 <files filetohide.sqlite>
 order allow,deny